It has been a while since I updated but so much has happened over the last two years. I will eventually restart my newsletter, it is on its way.

 7. Which book was your favourite when you were little and what is your favourite now?

 My mother used to read me Fairytales they were wonderful to me, especially Beauty and the Beast.
 I loved reading The Magic Faraway Tree and Malory Towers.
-Most inspirational book is of course Wuthering Heights, another fun fact I was born on the same day as Emily Bronte.
+My big sister used to read me Edgar Allen Poe when we shared a room and that probably instilled in me a forever love of everything “Gothic” Most inspirational book is of course Wuthering Heights, another fun fact I was born on the same day as Emily Bronte.

 8. If you didn’t do this what would you do?